UK prosecutor loses battle against KBR over extra-territorial reach

 MLA -- when enforcement authorities exchange information in different nations -- is a more cumbersome route to securing evidence than Section 2 notices.
 Failure to comply with such an order can lead to imprisonment or a fine.

-But its powers are enshrined in a 1987 law that largely pre-dates complex, multinational corporate structures and the ease with which documents can be moved digitally.
+But its powers are enshrined in a 1987 law that largely pre-dates complex, multinational corporate structures and the easy digital transfer of documents.

 Lawyers said the old law might be ill-suited to the modern age but that it was not the role of the courts to rewrite statutes to further a public interest in investigating crime.